“We bloom when we are heard. Stuart gets it.”

 Stuart founded ManListening as a media company dedicated to hearing women share their remarkable stories of resilience.
-He produces the weekly ManListening podcast with a fresh conversation every Thursday.
+Because Her Story’s Important SM, he produces the weekly ManListening podcast with a fresh conversation every Thursday.
 His memoir, “What She Said & What I Heard: How One Man Shut Up and Started Listening,” is due out in late 2020.

 Stuart spent his first career talking in TV news.
 He did it well, as a three-time Peabody award-winning investigative reporter.